 2. Retiring too early without a solid plan in place.

-We all dream of retirement and spending our time as we see fit, but making that life-changing decision prior without fully understanding the consequences can be an error.
-As early retirement could also mean assessing Social Security before receiving the maximum benefit.
-Once Social Security si selected, it cannot be changed.
+We all dream of retirement and spending our time as we see fit, but making that life-changing decision without fully understanding the consequences can be an error.
+Early retirement could also mean accessing Social Security before receiving the maximum benefit.
+Once Social Security is selected, it cannot be changed.
 Working even a few years beyond what you’ve planned can pay a surprisingly large bonus in retirement security.

 3. Not understanding life expectancy tables.